satwikkansal/wtfpython/README.md

 * When `id` was called, Python created a `WTF` class object and passed it to the `id` function.
 The `id` function takes its `id` (its memory location), and throws away the object.
 The object is destroyed.
 * When we do this twice in succession, Python allocates the same memory location to this second object as well.
 Since (in CPython) `id` uses the memory location as the object id, the id of the two objects is the same.
-* So, object's id is unique only for the lifetime of the object.
+* So, the object's id is unique only for the lifetime of the object.
 After the object is destroyed, or before it is created, something else can have the same id.
 * But why did the `is` operator evaluated to `False`?
 Let's see with this snippet.
   ```py
   class WTF(object):